lammps/lammps/doc/src/labelmap.rst

 type, it will be overwritten.
 Type labels must be unique; assigning the same type label to multiple numeric types is not allowed.
-In some cases, such as when reading and writing data files, it is required that a type label be defined for every numeric type (within a given type-kind).
+In some cases, such as when reading and writing data files, it is required that when type labels are used, that there is a label defined for *every* numeric type.

 The *clear* option resets the labelmap and thus discards all previous settings.